MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-admin.md

 [!INCLUDE [public-preview-banner](../includes/public-preview-banner.md)]

 As an administrator for your organization, the set up tasks for the Microsoft 365 integrations for Field Service depends on which capabilities your organization chooses to use.
-You can use one or the other or both.
+You can use:

+- Microsoft Outlook
+- Microsoft Teams without Viva Connections
+- Microsoft Teams with Viva Connections
+- All three

 [!INCLUDE [us-uk-only](../includes/fsp-m365-us-uk-only.md)]